sdudenhofer/real_estate/README.md

 # Generated Real Estate Data

+## This currently processes the data from CSV files, writes them to a database and then makes calculations and generates the visualizations

 This project was built using real estate data from RedFin and Latitude and Longitude data from [SimpleMaps](https://simplemaps.com/data/us-cities)